 Using a Participatory Action Research methodology, in 2012 she devised the Memory Session method, employing analogue and digital systems to elicit people’s responses and creative contributions to her practice research.
 This is based on an ethical approach that values autonomy, identity and ownership as key elements in the engagement of local communities.

-Alda Terracciano is Honorary Research Associate at UCL Information Studies department and Co-Leader of the Embracing the Archive Cluster at the Centre for Critical Heritage Studies (CCHS), a collaboration between UCL and Gothenburg University.
+Alda Terracciano is Research Fellow at University of Sussex, Honorary Research Fellow at UCL where she is Co-Leader of the Centre for Critical Heritage Studies (CCHS), a collaboration between UCL and Gothenburg University, and Fellow of Birkbeck Centre for Contemporary Theatre.

 2019 Long Table conversation on “Urban Regeneration, Intangible Heritage & Participatory Practices” to enquire the realities of urban regeneration for local communities in London.
 The activity was part of the Centre for Critical Heritage Studies (CCHS) Heritage Week, UCL, 27 March.